Doug Furnas: Continental Championship Wrestling (1986–1988)

 Furnas began his career in Continental Championship Wrestling in late 1986, as a "guest" of the promotion during a card at the civic center in Knoxville, Tennessee.
 He watched promoter Bob Polk get assaulted by Kevin Sullivan, then the manager for the New Guinea Headhunters, until he could bear no more, and injected himself into the situation, effectively beginning his pro wrestling career.

 During his run in Continental, Furnas feuded with Sullivan, Buddy Landell, and Sid Eudy's version of Lord Humongous, as well as Terry Gordy.
 In late 1989, Continental folded, and by that time, Furnas had left to spend time in All Japan Pro Wrestling and World Championship Wrestling.

 World Championship Wrestling (1990)

-While not appearing in Japan, Doug Furnas joined World Championship Wrestling, making his debut on January 31, 1990 on the February 3rd edition of NWA World Championship Wrestling by defeating The Galaxian #1 (Nightmare Danny Davis).
-At the same taping he would also defeat Galaxian #2 (Ken Wayne).
-Furnas followed this by defeating Jack Victory on the February 17th edition of the program, then went back for another All Japan tour.
+Furnas debuted in World Championship Wrestling on January 31, 1990 on the February 3 episode of NWA World Championship Wrestling by defeating Galaxian #1.
+At the same taping, he would also defeat Galaxian #2).
+Furnas followed this by defeating Jack Victory on the February 17 episode of NWA World Championship Wrestling, then went back for another All Japan tour.